-The Society offers offshore savings through its Isle of Man subsidiary, Nationwide International Limited, to give it access to another funding source.
-Nationwide International Limited offers demand and notice accounts in sterling, U.S. dollars and euros mainly to offshore investors.
-As at 4 April 2013, Nationwide International Limited had deposits of £5.3 billion.
+The Society offers offshore savings through its Isle of Man branch (previously a subsidiary, Nationwide International Limited), to give it access to another funding source.
+The branch offers demand and notice accounts in sterling, U.S. dollars and euros mainly to offshore investors.
+As at 4 April 2014, the Isle of Man branch had deposits of £5.6 billion.